jcoliz/OfficeOpenXMLEasy/README.md

 ## Background

-The [Office Open XML SDK](https://github.com/OfficeDev/Open-XML-SDK) is very low-level and picky about getting everything just right.
-I wanted a simpler inferface for my applications which only needed to read and write objects from and to a spreadsheet.
+Sometimes you just need to read and write objects to or from a spreadsheet.
+Perhaps you're looking for a simple library to handle all the low-level details required by the [Office Open XML SDK](https://github.com/OfficeDev/Open-XML-SDK).

 ## Usage